BY CLYDE HUGHES | AC JosepH Media

 ATLANTIC CITY – The great diversity of music that represents the Hispanic diaspora will be on display at the annual Atlantic City Latino Festival on Sunday, Sept.
 8 at the Showboat Hotel.

-The event, put on by the Hispanic Association of Atlantic County, is one of the largest music festival recognizing the Latino culture and music in New Jersey annually.
+The event, put on by the Hispanic Association of Atlantic County (HAAC), is one of the largest music festivals annually recognizing Latino culture and music in New Jersey.
 The event, held at the Boardwalk and New Jersey Avenue, will run from noon to 9 p.m.

 Hispanic Leadership and Community

-The festival will highlight Latino-themed vendors and food as well, along with a resource fair.
+The festival will highlight Latino-themed vendors and food, along with a resource fair.

-The Hispanic Association of Atlantic County (HAAC) advocates to empower and advance the inclusion of Hispanics in all sectors of Atlantic County and State of New Jersey, while preserving its cultural heritage.
+HAAC advocates to empower and advance the inclusion of Hispanics in all sectors of Atlantic County and the State of New Jersey, all while preserving its cultural heritage.

-HAAC is committed to sharing the beauty that is the Hispanic culture with its traditions, language, idioms, religious beliefs and practices, legends, arts, music, literature, cuisine, history, and family values with the South Jersey community and beyond.
+HAAC is committed to sharing the beauty of Hispanic culture, including its traditions, languages, idioms, religious beliefs and practices, legends, arts, music, literature, cuisine, history, and family values, with the South Jersey community and beyond.

-For more information, go to Atlantic City Latino Festival website.
+For more information, go to the Atlantic City Latino Festival website.

 Follow Us Today On: